 At least 24 credits of SOCI courses at the 2000-level or above are required:

-Passing SOCI 3201 satisfies the information literacy competency, and passing SOCI 3211Q satisfies the computer technology competency.
+Passing SOCI 3201 satisfies the information literacy competency.
 The writing in the major requirement can be satisfied by passing any 2000 or 3000-level W course in Sociology.

 Twelve additional credits (usually four courses) must be taken from any 2000-level or above courses offered by the department, including those listed above.
 (Note: No more than three credits of SOCI 3990 can apply to the major).

 A minor in Sociology is described in the Minors section.